LeoLaneseEque2/Angular-Signals-Part-II-The-Signal-Revenge/README.md

-# Angular-Signals-Part-II-The-Signal-Revenge
+# Angular Signals (Part II - The Signals Revenge)

-Angular Singals Workshops to explore the code benefits of the new reactive path
+> Angular Singals Workshops to explore the code benefits of the new reactive path

+---

+##